tidal stream image

 Can Tidal Streams Generate Electricity

-tidal energy iconTidal Stream is the name given to the horizontal flow of water through the oceans caused by the continuous ebb and flood of the tide, which as we know is the vertical up-down movement of the oceans water.
+tidal stream iconTidal Stream is the name given to the horizontal flow of water through the oceans caused by the continuous ebb and flood of the tide, which as we know is the vertical up-down movement of the oceans water.

 Unlike water currents which are a continuous, unidirectional and form a steady horizontal movement of water flowing down a river or stream etc, a tidal stream or tidal current, changes its speed, direction and horizontal movement regularly according to the forces of the tide controlling it.